intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/super_resoluntion/README.md

 ```

 ## Prepare Dataset
+You can specify runtime parameter `--download` in parser, then dataset will be auto-downloaded in each node.
-If your nodes can access internet, run the `prepare_dataset.sh` to prepare dataset automatically.
+If your yarn nodes can't access internet, run the `prepare_dataset.sh` to prepare dataset automatically.
 ```
 bash prepare_dataset.sh
 ```